jsm28/c-issues-convert/out/0476/issue.md

 > Accesses to volatile objects are evaluated strictly according to the rules of
 > the abstract machine.

-Note in particular that the text refers to <u>volatile objects</u>, which are defined as regions of storage storing the representation of their values.
+Note in particular that the text refers to <ins>volatile objects</ins>, which are defined as regions of storage storing the representation of their values.
 Objects are distinct from expressions used to designate and access them.
 Such expressions are referred to as *lvalues*, and may but don't need to mention the name of the accessed object.
 However, since the words in the paragraphs above